Warren Williams (rock musician): Television

 Warren Williams and the Squares made their first television appearance on Six O'Clock Rock the Johnny O'Keefe-hosted television show in July 1959.
 He was voted the sixth most popular artist on Six O'Clock Rock.
 He starred on the popular music TV show Bandstand in the 1950s and 1960s.

 After the Squares

 Williams signed with the Leedon label in 1961 and released several singles, e.g. "A Star Fell From Heaven".
 This song reached the lower top 20 in 1961 in several Australian states.
 He went on to form his own publishing company, Williams-Conde Music Pty Ltd., with Franz Conde.

 Williams joined the Courtmen in March 1964.
 The Courtmen backed him on his song "It's Party Time".

-In 1964, Beatlemania swept Australia.
-Williams' popularity began to lag with the rise of pop music.
-Williams took to performing in clubs and cabaret shows, and then the nostalgia circuit.
+In 1964, Beatlemania swept Australia and his popularity began to lag with the rise of pop music.
+He took to performing in clubs and cabaret shows, and then the nostalgia circuit.